FTC Consumer Alert

 What is Identity Theft:

-Identity theft, also called “account takeover fraud” or “true name fraud,” involves criminals stealing personal credit information about individuals and assuming their identities by applying for credit in their names, running up huge bills, stiffing creditors and generally wrecking victims’ credit histories.
+Identity theft, also called “account takeover fraud” or “true name fraud,” involves criminals stealing personal credit information about individuals and assuming their identities by applying for credit cards in their names, running up huge bills, stiffing creditors and generally wrecking victims’ credit histories.

 What Identity Thieves Do with Your Information: